 More than just a fun game, this helps students to build reasoning skills without even feeling like they are working.

 I’ve included 3 variations to make differentiation easy.
 You can choose from tracing, writing or stamping.
-I like to place the pictures close to the floor, so that the kids have to stand up, bend down, sit down, lean over, etc. In other words, lots of good movement.
+I like to place the pictures close to the floor to promote lots of good movement.

 Three levels of AB pattern mats are included: Copy AB pattern/Continue AB pattern/Create AB pattern.